Neptunians/asisctf-2021-writeup-ascii_art_as_a_service/README.md

 Report bugs to <chris-r@posteo.net>
 ```

-We send a URL, but we could just send a local file!
+We send an URL, but we could just send a local file!
 At first, I tought the solution would be somehow generating ASCII art from the /flag endpoint, using SSRF but.. the /flag returns only text.
 I didn't find a way to do it (maybe there is).
 I also don't know about any local file that could help.
 But let's move on.